 A third type of muffler design is a turbo style muffler in which the exhaust gases are forced into an s-shaped pattern and are peeled off and deadened by the muffler material.

 Different types of mufflers yield different sounds, and that's where personal preference and the type of vehicle enter the picture.
 Case in point, you'll find more glasspacks on vintage muscle cars than you would on a custom Honda Civic.
-Similarly, chambered mufflers deliver their own unique sounds depending on how many chambers they have and the chamber configuration, both of which determine which sound waves die and which escape and are heard.
+Similarly, chambered mufflers deliver their own unique sounds depending on how many chambers they have and the chamber configuration, both of which determine which sound waves die and which escape to be heard.

 BACKPRESSURE AND ITS EFFECT ON SOUND

 The other consideration when choosing a muffler and exhaust system modification is, of course, backpressure.
 All those twists, turns and holes that the hot exhaust gases are forced through in the muffler slow down and restrict the gases' migration toward the tailpipe.
 That restriction results in increased pressure, which forces the engine to work harder to expel the gas, which leads to a reduction in power.
 Less pressure equals more power, and more sound.
 Begin your research by listening to as many different muffler sounds as you can, like the sound test of these eight Flowmaster mufflers that range from mild to wake-the-neighbors.
-Choose the one you like, and rest easy knowing you can always change up the sound if you get tired of it.
-Or get too many complaints.
+Choose the one you like and rest easy knowing you can always change up the sound if you get tired of it (or get too many complaints).